Can Social Security Be Garnished for Student Loans? (2026)

 Related: How Private Student Loan Collections Actually Works

-The reduction applies to the specific benefit, not all income you receive.
+The reduction applies only to the specific benefit being offset — not to all income you receive from other sources.

 SSI, SSDI, and Retirement Benefits Are Treated Differently